0w0Demonic/AquaHotkey/docs/about-class-prototyping.md

 **TL;DR.**:

-- AquaHotkey lets you extend native AutoHotkey classes like `Array`, `Gui` and `String` with your own methods and properties.
+- AquaHotkey lets you *inject methods directly into native classes*, so you can call them like any normal method.

-- It makes most general wrapper functions *obsolete*.
+- It makes many general wrapper functions *obsolete*.
 - You can write `Arr.Sum()` instead of `Array_Sum(Arr)`.
 - Just create a nested classes inside one that extends `AquaHotkey`, and AquaHotkey handles the rest.